Nine Years' War (Ireland): Rise of Hugh O'Neill, Earl of Tyrone, The O'Neill

 Hugh O'Neill came from the powerful Ó Néill sept of Tír Eoghain, which dominated the centre of the northern province of Ulster.
 His father, Matthew O'Neill, Baron Dungannon, was the reputed son of Conn O'Neill the Lame, the first O'Neill to be created Earl of Tyrone by the English Crown.
 Matthew O'Neill had been appointed by Conn as his heir, whereas Conn's eldest surviving son Shane O'Neill was the preferred heir according to the Irish custom of tanistry.
 After a period of warfare, Shane had Matthew murdered and became O'Neill after his father died.
 After the murder of Matthew's first heir, Brian, the English authorities spirited the next heir Hugh out of Tyrone to be brought up with the Hovenden family in the Pale.
 At the parliament of 1585, Hugh O'Neill requested and was granted his English law birthright to the title of Earl of Tyrone.
 Prior to this and for several years afterwards Hugh O'Neill warred with the aging reigning chief of Tyrone, Turlough Lynagh O'Neill for control of Tyrone.
-Turlough died in 1595 allowing Hugh to be inaugurated "the O'Neill".
+Turlough died in 1595 allowing Hugh to be inaugurated "The O'Neill" against English wishes as this title was forfeited by him and his descendants.
 Hugh however had also ruthlessly murdered his chief competitor to the title, Shane's son Hugh Gavelagh O'Neill.
 He also had sub-chiefs who wouldn't toe the line murdered such as Phelim McTurlough O'Neill, lord of Killetra.

 From Hugh Roe O'Donnell, his ally, Hugh O'Neill enlisted Scottish mercenaries (known as Redshanks).
 Within his own territories, O'Neill was entitled to limited military service from his sub-lords or uirithe.
 He also recruited his tenants and dependants into military service and tied the peasantry to the land to increase food production (see Kern).
 In addition, he hired large contingents of Irish mercenaries (known as buanadha) under leaders such as Richard Tyrrell.
 To arm his soldiers, O'Neill bought muskets, ammunition, and pikes from Scotland and England.
 From 1591, O'Donnell, on O'Neill's behalf, had been in contact with Philip II of Spain, appealing for military aid against their common enemy and citing also their shared Catholicism.
 With the aid of Spain, O'Neill could arm and feed over 8,000 men, unprecedented for a Gaelic lord, and leaving him well prepared to resist English incursions into Ulster.